kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

 One advantage of using such non-dimensional equation is that we can apply it to a wide range of parameter space.
-For example, as long as the shallow water assumption holds, regardless of Rossby number, {eq}`shallow_water_linear_no_dimension1`.
+For example, as long as the shallow water assumption holds, regardless of Rossby number, {eq}`shallow_water_linear_no_dimension1` stay solid.
 We can further employ the following assumption to separate the meridional and zonal structure of waves.

 ```{math}
 :label: shallow_water_linear_no_dimension2